Key takeaways

 The following symptoms of IVDD include:

-The severity of IVDD varies, with some dogs experiencing mild chronic pain and discomfort while others can develop paralysis.
+The severity of IVDD varies.
+Some dogs experience mild chronic pain and discomfort, while others can develop paralysis.

 “Gabapentin works well to relieve nerve pain,” Dr. Spragley states.
-Dog owners can give human gabapentin for pain relief, but it should be in tablet or capsule form.
+Dog owners can give human gabapentin for pain relief, but it should be in tablet or capsule form or specifically formulated for dogs by a compounding pharmacy.
 Liquid gabapentin formulated for humans contains xylitol, an artificial sweetener that’s toxic to dogs.

 “That is why it is important to never share medications with your dog and to fill your dog’s prescriptions at pharmacies with staff trained in the differences between dogs and people,” adds Caroline Cofer, DVM, the owner of Pet’s Favorite Vet in Spartanburg, South Carolina.